 If you’re kitting yourself out with new clubs from driver to putter, there are a whole host of pitfalls and mistakes that you need to avoid if you want to get it right.

 Below and in the video above, we list 8 of the biggest equipment mistakes to help you make the right choices for your game.

 8) Fairway woods

 Picture this, you’ve got 200-250 yards left into a green…do you feel comfortable hitting your fairway wood off the deck?
 If the answer is no, then why do you carry your 3 wood?
 They’re long shafts and small heads so you need to be confident hitting them, perhaps adding loft could be the answer.
 You could, for example, take the 3 wood out of the bag and use a 4 or 5 wood instead.
 It might not go as far, but you’ll be more consistent with it.
 Also notice how, for Tour Pros, fairway woods are the last clubs to go.
-Henrik Stenson and Tommy Fleetwood have had theirs in the bag for a number of years now and there’s a reason why.
+Henrik Stenson and Tommy Fleetwood had theirs in the bag for a number of years now and there’s a reason why.
 Go to your local PGA Pro, tell them what you struggle with and you both should be able to find a setup and model that works for your game.

 Related: The best fairway woods 2019

 They’re your only point of contact with the golf club.
 If yours are worn then your tension will become tighter and you’ll lose fluidity and power.
 If your grips are feeling a little old but you don’t want or need to replace them just yet, give them a good wash and scrub.
 If they still aren’t feeling right after a good wash, replace them and you’ll notice a big difference.